petersbingham/reskit/README.md

 WARNING: There are known issues with the latest version of sympy that affect the execution of reskit.
 We recommend using virtualenv to use the correct versions of the dependencies.
 This is fully explained in the instructions below.

+TROUBLESHOOTING: If you encounter any issues with reskit please consult the [TROUBLESHOOTING.md](https://github.com/petersbingham/reskit/blob/master/TROUBLESHOOTING.md)

 ## Getting reskit

 Git clone the repository with the following command: